-This is the menorah (more properly a chanukiah, a menorah has seven branches, but nearly everyone calls it a menorah) ) that we lit on the third night of Chanukah, the Jewish ‘Festival of Light’ that Jews around the world celebrate.
+This is one of our menorahs (more properly a chanukiah, a menorah has seven branches, but nearly everyone calls the eight branch version a menorah) ) that we light on the third night of Chanukah, the Jewish ‘Festival of Light’ that Jews around the world celebrate.
 The festival lasts for eight days, and you start lighting one candle on the first night, and end with lighting eight candles on the last night.
 The candles are lit by a candle known as the shamas.

 Menorahs come in all shapes, sizes and materials: from the traditional eight branch candelabra plus the shamas candle made in brass or silver, to ultra-modern designs of great ingenuity and beauty.
 Essentially anything goes as long as the basics are met i.e. eight candles in some form of row plus the shamas candle, and many designers have taken up the challenge.

 We have acquired several menorahs over the years.
 Some were gifts.
 Some we’ve inherited from parents and grandparents.
 A few we’ve bought.